Lopez Island Parks & Shorelines

 You’ll find this calm, secluded little day park on the south end of Lopez about 20 miles from the ferry landing well worth the trip for its rocky outcrops, tide pools, and breathtaking views of the Strait of Juan de Fuca and points west, which means spectacular sunsets.
 Look for cormorants and occasionally seen puffins nesting on offshore rocks.
 Beach access is via steep steps; picnic facilities and pit toilet.

 Spencer Spit State Park, on Lopez Island, is a 138-acre marine and camping park.
 The park is named for the lagoon-enclosing sand spit on which it rests.
 There are many sheltered and unsheltered picnic tables, and two miles of hiking trails.
-The park has a reputation for excellent crabbing, clamming and "car-top boating."
-This is one of the few state parks in the San Juan Islands that is accessible by automobile.
-See website for more detailed information. [more...]
+The park has a reputation for excellent crabbing and clamming.
+This is one of the few state parks in the San Juan Islands that is accessible by automobile. [more...]